 Erin grew up in Newton, Mass., and began her training in ballet, jazz, tap and modern at Paulette’s Ballet Studio.
 She also competed on the team at Gymnastics Academy of Boston as a child, and later on Newton South High School’s varsity team.
 She further refined her dance education at Emerson College, where she minored in Dance and received her Bachelor of Arts in New Media.
 Erin has danced with Boston’s Lady Panthers Dance Team, Jhumka Dance Company, Kelley Donovan & Dancers and Firelech Jewish Musical Theater.
-Other notable roles include swinging to Duke Ellington in the Party Scene and tapping as Mother Ginger in Anthony Williams’ Urban Nutcracker, and grooving in the musical “Hair” at Turtle Lane Playhouse and “Billy Elliott The Musical” at Marblehead Little Theatre, where she also recently co-produced “Shrek The Musical Jr.” Erin has taught all styles of dance to all ages and levels at Paulette’s Ballet Studio, Tony Williams Dance Center and Lucky Ten Young Talent Studio.
-Erin is also a freelance graphic and web designer, a work-from-home mom to twins, and a teacher for Sallee Slagle’s Dance Dimensions.
-Erin joined Forty Steps Dance in 2009, with a brief maternity leave in 2013.
+Other notable roles include swing dancing and tapping as Mother Ginger in Tony Williams’ Urban Nutcracker, and ensemble in “Hair” at Turtle Lane Playhouse and “Billy Elliott The Musical” at Marblehead Little Theatre, where she also recently co-produced “Shrek The Musical Jr.” Erin has taught all styles of dance to all ages and levels at Paulette’s Ballet Studio, Tony Williams Dance Center and Lucky Ten Young Talent Studio.
+Erin is also Graphic Designer for the JCC of the North Shore, a mom of twins, and a teacher for Sallee Slagle’s Dance Dimensions.
+Erin joined Forty Steps Dance in 2009.

 Michael is from Winchester, MA and is currently studying at the University of Massachusetts in Lowell.
 He started learning ballet four years ago to help recover from an injury that occurred during his other main athletic passion, Brazilian jujitsu.
 He holds a purple belt in jujitsu, and has been training in that discipline for nearly five years.
 Returning for his second season with the company, Michael is enjoying improving his technique and learning new elements of modern dance.
 Michael has previously appeared in productions of the Nutcracker with the Winchester Ballet Conservatory, and in various youth productions both the cast and part of the pit playing the violin.
 Outside of dance, Michael is also passionate about history, film, and jurisprudence.
 Michael joined Forty Steps Dance in 2016.